-These counters are only meant for lower level players and for second (or third if you are unlucky) teams.
+These counters are only meant for lower level players, those with a lack of access to counters, or for second (or third if you are unlucky) teams.
 However, they are still good to list:

 Second best weather is Clear, as it boosts Grass types and enables you to utilize their type coverage + weather boosted damage to defeat Kyogre more easily.

 The worst weather for a Kyogre raid is Snow, as it boosts Blizzard and makes the hardest Kyogre matchup even more difficult.